vgpc/upc/README.md

-# GOlang for UPC and EAN
+# Golang Library for UPC and EAN

 A Go library for parsing, validating and analyzing UPCs and EAN-13 codes.